 9. How much is the MRC Studentship stipend?

-From October 2018, we will pay MRC and other Research Council funded students an annual tax-free stipend of £18,000.
+From October 2018, we are paying MRC and other Research Council funded students an annual tax-free stipend of £18,000.

 10. Will Brexit change access to student funding support?